-In 1982, a wholesale sales tax was imposed at the rate of nine percent of the gross receipts derived from "sales at wholesale" or "wholesale sales of distilled spirits, wine, and beer".
+In 1982, a wholesale sales tax was imposed at the rate of 9 percent of the gross receipts derived from "sales at wholesale" or "wholesale sales of distilled spirits, wine, and beer".
 The 2005 General Assembly raised the wholesale sales tax to 11 percent.
 In 2014, the General Assembly voted to lower the wholesale sales tax by .25 percent each year beginning July 1, 2015 until June 1, 2018.
-Effective June 1, 2018 the wholesale sale tax for wine and beer wholesalers is 10.00 percent.
+Effective June 1, 2018 the wholesale sale tax for wine and beer wholesalers is 10 percent.
 The wholesale rate on distilled spirits remains at 11 percent.

-Although insignificant from a revenue standpoint, each wholesaler pays a 5-centsper-case (\$0.05) tax on each case of distilled spirits sold within the state.
+Although insignificant from a revenue standpoint, each wholesaler pays a five cents-per-case tax on each case of distilled spirits sold within the state.